Jury in Adams libel case expected to begin deliberations on Thursday

 However, the British public service broadcaster has argued it would be a “cruel joke” to award the former Sinn Fein president any damages.

-Trial judge Mr Justice Alexander Owens told the jury that he will attempt to finish providing a summary of all the evidence in the case on Wednesday, with a view to allowing them to begin deliberations on Thursday.
+Trial judge Mr Justice Alexander Owens told the jury that he was aiming to finish providing a summary of all the evidence in the case on Wednesday, with a view to allowing them to begin deliberations on Thursday.

 He said he did not imagine that they would be “deliberating for long” in this case as they will have had the evidence relayed back to them.